 Import Users × Choose File: Please select a file.
 Only CVS and XLS file types are supported.
-The imported file will override the current user Browse import Cancel The imported life will overhoe the current user uala.
+Browse import Cancel The imported file will override the current user data.

 3. The local user account(s) will be created and displayed in the module.
 You can view the information of the created local users, search certain accounts through the name, and use icons for management.